Alcoholism: Hormetic effect

+Humans frugivory

+Humans have a far reaching frugivorous dietary heritage.
+Frugivorous adaptations among primates is thought to have started at least 40 million years ago, though likely earlier.
+Humans' closest relatives, the chimpanzees, have a predominantly frugivorous diet which supports the idea of their common ancestor's frugivorous dietary heritage.
+Additionally, gibbons and orangutans are almost exclusively frugivory, while gorillas which are partially frugivory.
+Because of this shared evolutionary history, nonhuman primates have been used as models to understand alcoholism.
+Researchers have used macaques to test whether natural selection supports genes for traits that lead to excessive alcohol consumption because these same traits may enhance fitness in other contexts.
+Because of close lineages, this may be true as well for humans.

+Modern alcoholism

+In prehistoric human ancestry, there were advantages to human consumption of ethanol in fermenting fruits.
+But as the world changed and living conditions turned to resemble current modern industrial society, human access to ethanol changed as well.
+Similar to sugars and fats, ethanol was only found in very low concentrations and because of its tie to fruit sugars, human consumption of it was necessary.
+So, just like people crave sugar and fat because prehistorically they are only minimally obtainable and necessary for bodily functions, ethanol can also be craved and be over consumed.
+In society sugar, fats and ethanol are readily available and in combination with our craving for it, both obesity and alcoholism can be considered diseases of nutritional excess.

 Society and culture

 The various health problems associated with long-term alcohol consumption are generally perceived as detrimental to society; for example, money due to lost labor-hours, medical costs due to injuries due to drunkenness and organ damage from long-term use, and secondary treatment costs, such as the costs of rehabilitation facilities and detoxification centers.
 Alcohol use is a major contributing factor for head injuries, motor vehicle injuries (27%), interpersonal violence (18%), suicides (18%), and epilepsy (13%).
 Beyond the financial costs that alcohol consumption imposes, there are also significant social costs to both the alcoholic and their family and friends.
 For instance, alcohol consumption by a pregnant woman can lead to an incurable and damaging condition known as fetal alcohol syndrome, which often results in cognitive deficits, mental health problems, an inability to live independently and an increased risk of criminal behaviour, all of which can cause emotional stress for parents and caregivers.

 Estimates of the economic costs of alcohol misuse, collected by the World Health Organization, vary from 1–6% of a country's GDP.
 One Australian estimate pegged alcohol's social costs at 24% of all drug misuse costs; a similar Canadian study concluded alcohol's share was 41%.
 One study quantified the cost to the UK of all forms of alcohol misuse in 2001 as £18.5–20 billion.
 All economic costs in the United States in 2006 have been estimated at $223.5 billion.